 This is, unfortunately, a common cause of elephant death in the African wilderness.

-Distribution and habitat
+Distribution and Habitat

-While its ancestors’ historical range stretched right into the Arctic Circle, nowadays the African Bush Elephant is mostly found in nomadic herds in central and southern Africa, roaming the plains and grasslands of Africa grazing for food and looking for waterholes.
+While its ancestors’ historical range stretched right into the Arctic Circle, nowadays, the African Bush Elephant is mostly found in nomadic herds in central and southern Africa, roaming the plains and grasslands of Africa, grazing for food, and looking for waterholes.

-The African Bush Elephant occupies the grassy savanna plains and shrub-land of the African continent in groups that include mothers and their calves, unlike the significantly smaller African Forest Elephant.
+The African Bush Elephant occupies the grassy savanna plains and shrubland of the African continent in groups that include mothers and their calves, unlike the significantly smaller African Forest Elephant.

-African Bush Elephants are often known to be brilliant and emotional creatures, exhibiting behaviours that include giving and receiving affection, caring deeply for the young, and mourning dead relatives.
+African Bush Elephants are often known to be brilliant and emotional creatures, exhibiting behaviors that include giving and receiving affection, caring deeply for the young, and mourning dead relatives.

-Reproduction and life cycles
+Reproduction and Life Cycles

 African Bush Elephants appear to live relatively long lives, with the average life span between 60 and 70 years.